nir0s/backtrace/README.md

 backtrace provides two methods for manipulating your tracebacks.

+* Calling it as a python module
 * Piping to backtrace using its CLI
 * Using backtrace from within your code

+### As a python module

+`python -m backtrace my-traceback-generating-program.py`

 ### Piping